hkford/adot-tracing/README.md

 ### Edit `docker-compose.yaml`

-DynamoDB table's name is printed on the terminal.
+DynamoDB table's name is printed on the terminal (`AppRunnerOpentelemetryStack.DynamoDBTableName`).
 Fill out `TABLE_NAME` in docker-compose.yaml.

 ### Visualize trace with Jaeger
 Run application container and Jaeger container with Docker Compose.